Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## Tcl

-Supposed to be a higher level alternative to C. Mostly extinct.
+Supposed to be a higher level alternative to C. Mostly extinct, but lives on embedded in various applications.
 Last time I saw it was the testing scripts of a telecom company.

 ## Perl

 Wanted an expressive way to do things quickly, but ended up ugly as hell.
 There's a new version, but I don't trust it.

-## Lua

-Keeps popping up where I don't expect it, like Game Dev and Deep Learning.
-Has a JIT so beautiful it makes readers weep.

 ## PHP